awsdocs/amazon-workspaces-administration-guide/doc_source/register-deregister-directory.md

 1. Choose **Actions**, **Register**\.
 **Note**
+Shared directories are not currently supported for use with Amazon WorkSpaces\.
 If your AWS Managed Microsoft AD directory has been configured for multi\-Region replication, only the directory in the primary Region can be registered for use with Amazon WorkSpaces\.
 Attempts to register the directory in a replicated Region for use with Amazon WorkSpaces will fail\.
 Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon WorkSpaces within replicated Regions\.

 1. Select two subnets that are not from the same Availability Zone\.